xxoocc22/FreedomIntelligence.github.io/_pages/about.md

 permalink: /
 subtitle: Welcome to CUHKSZ NLP group!
 We are a group of researchers working on natural language processing in the <a href="https://sds.cuhk.edu.cn/">School of Data Science</a> at the <a href="https://cuhk.edu.cn/zh-hans">The Chinese University of HongKong, Shenzhen</a>.
 logo: group_name.png
-research: wordcloud.png
+research: picture.png

 profile:
   align: left #right
-  image: group_photo_2022.jpeg
+  image: group_photo_2023.JPG
   image_cicular: false # crops the image to make it circular
-  image_caption: Group members in Hong Kong as of September 12, 2022 @ Tai Long Wan
+  image_caption: Group members in Shen Zhen as of 2023

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

 ---
-The current focus of the NLP group in HKU includes:<br>
+The current focus of the NLP group in CUHKSZ includes:<br>
-&#8226; Pretraining algorithms, including novel objectives, neural network architectures and distillation methods;<br>
-&#8226; Semantic parsing, natural language interfaces, human-computer interaction (HCI);<br>
-&#8226; Dialog systems, long text generation and automatic evaluation;<br>
-&#8226; Machine Translation, especially in the settings of simultaneous and multimodal MT.<br><br>
+1. Pre-trained language models and their peripherals;<br>
+2. Core applications of NLP and Speech;<br>
+3. Applying machine learning, including novel representation learning methods like tensor networks and complex neural networks;<br>
+4. Quantum machine learning;<br>
+5. AI application in other fields, such as biomedical and healthcare.<br><br>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.